g8hh/progress-knight3/README.md

  everything, this will allow intuitive access and will take advantage of the already-built save mechanisms that are based off of the gameData object.

  Code required:
- -gameData subobject to store building references
+ - [ ] gameData subobject to store building references
- -gameData field to store current income from town buildings (so we don't have to constantly recalculate unchanging values)
+ - [ ] gameData field to store current income from town buildings (so we don't have to constantly recalculate unchanging values)
- -global function within townBuildings.js to calculate and return the amount of income
+ - [ ] global function within townBuildings.js to calculate and return the amount of income
- -code to link income calculation to the main.js income calculation that applies gameSpeed to our income
+ - [ ] code to link income calculation to the main.js income calculation that applies gameSpeed to our income
- -code inside handleClick functions to update town income
+ - [ ] code inside handleClick functions to update town income
- -code inside handleClick functions to update or add xp multipliers (this needs to be broken down into smaller chunks)
+ - [ ] code inside handleClick functions to update or add xp multipliers (this needs to be broken down into smaller chunks)

 ### 8/2/2021
 -wrote object prototype for town building data